 California Stalking Law & Defense

-Information on the crime of Stalking is found at California Penal Code section 646.9.
+Information on the crime of Stalking is found at California penal code section 646.9(a).

 A defendant is charged with stalking if the district attorney reasonably believes that the defendant did all of the following:

-1. Willfully and Maliciously harassed another person repeatedly, and
+- Willfully and maliciously harassed another person repeatedly, and

-Stalking charges may be filed as either a misdemeanor or as a felony.
-When stalking is charged as a misdemeanor it is usually because the defendant has made no credible threat towards the victim (See PC 646.9(a)).
-If stalking is charged as misdemeanor under PC 646.9(a), the defendant may face up to a year in jail.
+Stalking charges may be filed as misdemeanors or as felonies.
+When stalking is charged as a misdemeanor it is usually because the defendant has made no credible threat towards the victim and the defendant has very minimal criminal history (See PC 646.9(a)).
+If stalking is charged as misdemeanor under PC 646.9(a), the defendant may face up to a year in the county jail.

-When stalking charges are filed as a felony under PC 646.9 the defendant may face up to three years in prison.
+If stalking charges are filed as a felony under the defendant may face up to three (3) years in prison.

 It may be possible for a criminal defense attorney to reduce a felony stalking charge to a misdemeanor stalking charge despite the district attorney's objection to the reduction in classification.

 Probation Sentence for Stalking Crimes